Independent Domestic Violence Advisor

 Are you looking to make a difference with a new and exciting challenge?

-We're seeking an experienced Independent Domestic Violence Advisor to make a mark in the country's largest housing group.
-You'll provide a high quality frontline service to people at highest risk of domestic abuse using a client-centred personalised approach.
+We're seeking an Independent Domestic Violence Advisor (IDVA) to join our team in Kent on a 12 month fixed term basis with the potential to be extended.
+In a nutshell, you'll provide a high quality frontline service to people at highest risk of domestic abuse using a client-centred personalised approach.

-In this role, you'll be responsible for identifying and assessing the risks and needs of domestic abuse victims using an evidence-based risk identification checklist; for example referral to MARAC, installation of home safety measures (Sanctuary) and/or signposting to other agencies.
+In this role, you'll be responsible for identifying and assessing the risks and needs of domestic abuse victims using an evidence-based risk identification checklist which will enable a dynamic and personal safety plan to meet the individual needs of a client and their family.

-To be successful in this role you will have a good understanding of domestic abuse including the impact of domestic abuse on victims and their children, with previous experience in a similar role.
+To be successful in this role you must have a good understanding of domestic abuse including the impact of domestic abuse on victims and their children, with previous experience in a similar role.

 You'll have comprehensive experience of delivering effective case work, risk and needs assessment and safety and support planning.
 It's vital you have both practical and procedural knowledge of civil and criminal justice remedies for victims of domestic abuse and their children.

-This post is subject to an Enhanced Adult & Child Criminal Record Check Clearance.
+This post is subject to an Enhanced Adult and Child Criminal Record Check Clearance.